sdornel/extract-info-from-wikipedia/README.md

 # extract-info-from-wikipedia
+This scraper can look through 1000 articles worth of data in slightly less than 10 seconds!

 Based on a chosen wikipedia article and phrase, this application gets all references to said phrase with 100 words before and after
 1) within the selected article